telliott99/MyMath/conics/ellipse.rst

     \frac{x^2}{a^2} + \frac{y^2}{b^2} = 1

-Additional material about the ellipse is :ref:`here <ellipse-param>`.
+Additional material about the ellipse is :ref:`here <ellipse-parametric>`.